gabrieleilertsen/briefmatch/README.md

 After compilation of BriefMatch, run `./briefmatch -h` to display available input options.

 Quality/speed are best traded off by changing the up-sampling factor (`--up-sampling-x` and `--up-sampling-y`).
-Larger up-sampling gives more accurate flow vectors.
-Also, with larger up-sampling there is more benefit in having longer feature vectors (`--feature_length`).
+These are used to up-sample image width and height, respectively, before performing the matching.
+Larger up-sampling gives more accurate flow vectors, but takes longer time and uses more memory.
+Furthermore, with larger up-sampling there is more benefit in having longer feature vectors (`--feature_length`).
+Additionally, the radius of the BRIEF descriptors can be calibrated with `--patch-radius`, which specifies the radius in percent of the image diagonal.

+To fine-tune the optical flow quality there are a set of advanced options (provided by the `ADVANCED_OPTIONS` flag) that can be used to calibrate matching and filtering.
+For example, the properties of the flow refinement filtering kernel can be calibrated by tweaking the median filtered image used (`--median-size`), and setting the standard deviations of the three terms in the trilateral kernel: `--range-epe`, `--range-i` and `--range-spatial`.

 ### Output format
 Estimated optical flow fields can be output in three different formats: